TL;DR

 PMI is your first line of defence—it gets you treated.
 But what if the damage is already done, and a doctor signs you off work for three, six, or even twelve months due to chronic pain or burnout?
 This is where your financial safety net becomes critical.

-This is why an expert PMI broker like WeCovr always discusses your holistic protection needs, including Life, Critical Illness, and Income Protection (LCIIP).
+This is why a WeCovr specialist or one of our broker partners typically discusses your holistic protection needs, including Life, Critical Illness, and Income Protection (LCIIP).

-- Critical Illness Cover (CIC): This policy pays out a tax-free lump sum if you are diagnosed with a specific, serious condition listed on the policy (e.g., a stroke, heart attack, or certain cancers).
+- Critical Illness Cover (CIC): This policy may pay out a potentially tax-efficient lump sum if you are diagnosed with a specific, serious condition listed on the policy (e.g., a stroke, heart attack, or certain cancers).
 This money can be used to pay off a mortgage, adapt your home, or simply give you financial breathing space during a difficult time.

-At WeCovr, we believe in creating a complete shield.
-That’s why clients who arrange their private medical insurance UK or life cover through us can often access valuable discounts on other policies, like income protection, ensuring all your bases are covered.
+WeCovr believes in creating a complete shield.
+That’s why clients who arrange their private medical insurance UK or life cover through us can often access valuable discounts on other policies, like income protection, ensuring all your bases may be covered.

 Your Personal Action Plan: 10 Practical Steps to Combat Screen Strain